Security, Apache Kafka, Architecture

 In a streaming system, authentication happens at multiple layers.
 Client authentication to brokers is the first gate, but it's not the only one.

-OAuth 2.0 and OIDC enable centralized identity management.
+OAuth 2.0 and OIDC (OpenID Connect) enable centralized identity management.
 Services obtain short-lived access tokens from an identity provider.
 Kafka can validate these tokens on every request, allowing real-time revocation when a service is compromised.
+Modern Kafka versions (3.x and 4.x) support OAuth 2.0 bearer tokens through the OAUTHBEARER SASL mechanism, with improved support for delegated tokens that can be scoped to specific operations and time windows.
 Token expiration forces periodic re-authentication, reducing the window for stolen credentials to be exploited.
+For implementation details, see Kafka Authentication: SASL, SSL, OAuth.

 Workload identity ties authentication to the workload, not the host.
 A Kubernetes pod gets a unique identity regardless of which node it runs on.
 Credentials rotate automatically.
 Identity follows the workload through the infrastructure lifecycle.